rimantasrickus/plentymarkets-merchant-gateway/meta/documents/user_guide_en.md

 * Direct charge: the bank account of the customer is charged directly.
 * Authorize and charge: First you reserve money on the customer's account and later you charge the money.

-If customer has a card that uses 3D security, then during the checkout, customer will be redirected to a page where he can authorize his payment.
+If the customer has a card that uses 3D security, then during the checkout, customer will be redirected to a page where he can authorize his payment.
 If the customer is not able to authorize, he will be redirected back to the checkout.
 On the other hand if everything is OK, the Plentysystem will create an Order and customer will be redirected to Order status page.

 ## Manual
 For further information like a workflow description or how to create event procedures,